dojo/intern-helper/README.md

 harness(renderFunction: () => WNode, customComparators?: CustomComparator[]): Harness;
 ```

-* `renderFunction`: The a function that WNode for the widget under test
+* `renderFunction`: A function that returns a WNode for the widget under test
 * [`customComparators`](custom-comparators): Array of custom comparator descriptors.
-Each provides a comparator function to be used by during the comparison for `properties` located using a `selector` and `property` name
+Each provides a comparator function to be used during the comparison for `properties` located using a `selector` and `property` name

 The harness returns a `Harness` object that provides a small API for interacting with the widget under test:

 `Harness`

-* [`expect`](#harnessexpect): Performs an assertion against the entire virtual DOM from the widget under tests render.
+* [`expect`](#harnessexpect): Performs an assertion against the full render output from the widget under test.
-* [`expectPartial`](#harnessexpectpartial): Performs an assertion against a section of virtual DOM from the widget under tests render.
+* [`expectPartial`](#harnessexpectpartial): Performs an assertion against a section of the render output from the widget under test.
 * [`trigger`](#harnesstrigger): Used to trigger a function from a node on the widget under test's API

 Setting up a widget for testing is simple and familiar using the `w()` function from `@dojo/widget-core`: